-Going Global provides many resources for finding jobs in other countries, along with learning how to write resumes and cover letters that align with other country’s preferences.
+- Going Global (available in Handshake) provides resources for finding jobs in other countries and includes tips for writing resumes and cover letters that align with other countries’ preferences